-Keywords: Zara, A retailing organization, fast fashion, ICT etc.
+Keywords: Zara, A retailing organization, fast fashion, ICT, etc.

-Zara is a good example of a retail organization, which need to purchase materials.
+Zara is a good example of a retail organization, which needs to purchase materials.
 For this, they need to create a good supply chain model.
 They purchase raw materials mostly from Spain, Greece, and Italy.
 Therefore, they can purchase better quality raw materials at the earliest.
 Inditex is the biggest branch of this retailing organization.
 The ICT of this organization is helpful.

 Trinity of fashion:

 The designers, textile manufacturers, and laborers are all in one location, not more than 20 minutes distance.
 For this, they need an urgent amount of infrastructural investment and solid management.
 They implement the